Alfred Clifton Hughes: Early life

-Alfred Hughes was born on December 2, 1932, in West Roxbury, Massachusetts, as the third of the four children of Alfred and Ellen (née Hennessey) Hughes; he has two older sisters, Dorothy Callahan and Marie Morgan, and a younger brother, a Jesuit priest named Kenneth.
+Hughes was born on December 2, 1932, in West Roxbury, Massachusetts, as the third of the four children of Alfred and Ellen (née Hennessey) Hughes.
+He had two older sisters, Dorothy Callahan and Marie Morgan, and a younger brother, a Jesuit priest named Kenneth.
 Deciding to become a priest, Alfred Hughes entered St. John's Seminary College in Boston, where he received a Bachelor of Arts degree in philosophy in 1954.
 He then furthered his studies in Rome at the Pontifical Gregorian University.

 Priesthood

-Hughes was ordained to the priesthood by Archbishop Martin John O’Connor for the Archdiocese of Boston in Rome on December 15, 1957.
+Hughes was ordained to the priesthood by Archbishop Martin John O'Connor for the Archdiocese of Boston in Rome on December 15, 1957.
 After his ordination, the archdiocese assigned Hughes to pastoral work in parishes before sending him back to the Gregorian in 1959.
 He obtained a obtain a doctorate in spiritual theology in 1961.
 Upon his return to the United States, he became a professor, as well as spiritual director and lecturer, at St. John's Seminary in 1962.